idsia-robotics/nanorobotics/index.md

 <figure style="width: 30%" class="align-left"><img src="/files/ral.png"></figure>

 ## Dec 15, 2023
-Our new paper “A Sim-to-Real Deep Learning-based Framework for Autonomous Nano-drone Racing” has just been accepted for publication in IEEE Robotics and Automation Letters (RA-L) [arXiv preprint](https://arxiv.org/abs/2312.08991) [video](https://youtu.be/vHTAwUsj-nk).
+Our new paper, “A Sim-to-Real Deep Learning-based Framework for Autonomous Nano-drone Racing,” has just been accepted for publication in IEEE Robotics and Automation Letters (RA-L) [arXiv preprint](https://arxiv.org/abs/2312.08991) [video](https://youtu.be/vHTAwUsj-nk).
 This work describes our autonomous navigation and obstacle avoidance system for palm-sized quadrotors, developed in collaboration with Università di Bologna and TII Abu Dhabi and winner of the 1st Nanocopter AI Challenge at [IMAV 2022, Delft, Netherlands](https://www.imavs.org/2022/index.html).

 <figure style="width: 30%" class="align-right"><img src="/files/2023_spices_award.png"></figure>

 ## Sep 25, 2023
-Our new paper “Secure Deep Learning-based Distributed Intelligence on Pocket-sized Drones” received the **Best Paper Award** at the 2nd Workshop on Security and Privacy in Connected Embedded Systems (SPICES) during the [ACM EWSN’23 conference](https://www.ewsn.org/) in Rende, Italy.
+Our new paper, “Secure Deep Learning-based Distributed Intelligence on Pocket-sized Drones,” received the **Best Paper Award** at the 2nd Workshop on Security and Privacy in Connected Embedded Systems (SPICES) during the [ACM EWSN’23 conference](https://www.ewsn.org/) in Rende, Italy.
 Our work proposes a secure computational paradigm for deep learning workloads that allows resource-constrained devices, such as nano-drones, to take advantage of powerful remote computation nodes while preserving security against external attackers.

 ## Jun 29, 2023